top of page

 ©2024

 I am also the author of Come What May, I Want to Run: A Memoir of the Saving Grace of Ultrarunning in Overwhelming Times.
-You can order the book here from from the publisher, Amazon, Bookshop, or Barnes & Noble.
+You can order the book here .
+My book is also available on Amazon, Bookshop, and Barnes & Noble.

 Follow me on Facebook, X, and Instagram